 THE BEST GIFT OF ALL:

 (It is often said that a change is as good as a rest, but some things don't need changing.
-What we wrote under this heading in 2013 is still true, so the text has been left unchanged and is here for the seventh time.
+What we wrote under this heading in 2013 is still true, so the text has been left unchanged and is here for the eighth time.
 It won't be the last...)

 That would be love.
 And not just for Christmas.